bernieinociete/RAITE_GC_1/README.md

 ## Overview

-Title: Go-Cery: An Web-based Online Grocery Application using AngularJs and PhP
+Title: Go-Cery: An Web-based Online Grocery Application using Angular and PhP

 Problems to solve: